benfenorg/bfc/doc/src/learn/transactions.md

 ### Transfer SUI

-This transaction type is similar to the Transfer Object transaction type, but the input object type must be a SUI coin--that is, an object of type `sui::coin::Coin<sui::obc::OBC>`.
+This transaction type is similar to the Transfer Object transaction type, but the input object type must be a SUI coin--that is, an object of type `sui::coin::Coin<sui::sui::SUI>`.
 The benefit of this transaction type is that a separate coin object is not needed for gas.
 The gas payment is taken from the SUI coin being transferred.
 Optionally, an amount can be specified for partial transfers.

 In addition to the common metadata above, a transfer SUI transaction includes the following fields:
- * Input: An object reference pointing to a `sui::coin::Coin<sui::obc::OBC>` object owned by the sender.
+ * Input: An object reference pointing to a `sui::coin::Coin<sui::sui::SUI>` object owned by the sender.
  * (Optional) Amount: An unsigned integer encoding the amount that the recipient will receive.
 The amount will be debited from the input object, wrapped in a freshly created coin object, and sent to the corresponding recipient address.
 The value of the input object must be greater than or equal to the amount specified.
  * Recipient: The address that will receive the coin from this transfer.